schneems/rate_throttle_clients/README.md

 Can do:

-- Check when rate limit is triggered, the time since multiply changes
 - Check when time since multiply changes the decrease amount changes
 - When remaining changes decrease amount changes
 -